Troubleshoot Outlook add-in activation

-While in most cases, these host applications find the same matches for the same regular expression in an activation rule, there are exceptions.
+While in most cases, these Outlook clients find the same matches for the same regular expression in an activation rule, there are exceptions.
 For instance, if the regex includes a custom character class based on predefined character classes, an Outlook rich client may return results different from Outlook on the web and mobile devices.
 As an example, character classes that contain shorthand character classes

 [\d\w] within them would return different results.
-In this case, to avoid different results on different hosts, use
+In this case, to avoid different results on different applications, use

 If you use an ItemIs, ItemHasAttachment, or ItemHasRegularExpressionMatch rule, have you verified the related item property?